leoloso/graphql-by-pop.com/docs/architecture/suppressing-n-plus-one-problem.md

 `TypeResolvers` are objects which deal a specific type: they know the type's name and which `TypeDataLoader` loads objects of its type, among others.

-The GraphQL server's data-loading engine, when resolving fields, will be given IDs from a certain `TypeResolver` class.
+The data-loading engine, when resolving fields, will be given IDs from a certain `TypeResolver` class.
 Then, when retrieving the objects for those IDs, the data-loading engine will ask the `TypeResolver` which `TypeDataLoader` object to use to load those objects.

 Their contract is defined like this: